TritonDataCenter/rfd/rfd/0048/README.md

 operate in both a UFDS-only or AUTHAPI-only world (or a mixed environment) for at least the year or two following general availability of AUTHAPI.

-AUTHAPI will support high-availability operation from day 1 of general availability.
+AUTHAPI will support multi-instance operation from day 1 of general availability.
 Multiple AUTHAPI instances can be run in any datacenter.
 Some components of its operation (particularly cross-data-center replication) require one instance to take a special role in the cluster.
 A ZooKeeper leader election